If you prick us, do we not bleed? If you tickle us, do we not laugh?

 The question inserted after presenting such a startling statistic is more to express frustration and make the reader realize the gravity of the situation.

-One of the critical elements while writing an essay is the ability to make smooth transitions from one point or section to another.
+One of the critical elements while writing an essay is the ability to make smooth transitions from one point or section to another and, of course, use the right transition words in your essay.
 The essay needs to flow logically while staying within the topic.
 This is a tricky skill, and few get it right.

 Using rhetorical questions is one way to connect paragraphs and maintain cohesiveness in writing.
 You can pose questions when you want to introduce a new point or conclude a point and emphasize it.